Illustration: Technical and scientific illustration

 Illustration of the process of generating a scientific illustration of an oviposition by a parasitic wasp (Xenomorphia resurrecta) into a fly puparium based on 3D rendering of micro-CT data of fossil specimens.

 Technical and scientific illustration communicates information of a technical or scientific nature.
 This may include exploded views, cutaways, fly-throughs, reconstructions, instructional images, component designs, diagrams.
 The aim is "to generate expressive images that effectively convey certain information via the visual channel to the human observer".

 Technical and scientific illustration is generally designed to describe or explain subjects to a nontechnical audience, so it must provide "an overall impression of what an object is or does, to enhance the viewer's interest and understanding."

-In contemporary illustration practice, 2D and 3D software is often used to create accurate representations that can be updated easily and reused in a variety of contexts.
+In contemporary illustration practice, 2D and 3D software are often used to create accurate representations that can be updated easily and reused in a variety of contexts.

 There is a Guild of Natural Science Illustrators and Association of Medical Illustrators.
 The Association of Medical Illustrators states that the median salary is $70,650, while for science illustrators it is $72,277.
 Types of jobs range from research institutes to museums to animation.